Joe Garner: Fleetwood Town

 On 30 August 2021, Garner signed for Fleetwood Town on a free transfer, linking up with his former boss Simon Grayson.
 He scored his first league goal for the club on 30 October in a 3–3 draw against Wycombe Wanderers.

 Carlisle United

 On 19 January 2023, Garner returned to Carlisle United on an eighteen-month deal.

 Oldham Athletic

 On 31 January 2024, Garner joined National League club Oldham Athletic on an eighteen-month contract.

+Morecambe

+In July 2026, Garner signed a one-year contract with Morecambe, with the option for a further year.

 International career

 Garner has represented England at under-19 level.
 During the 2006 UEFA European Under-19 Football Championship elite qualification, Garner scored in a 2–1 loss to the Belgium under-19s and also made appearances against Northern Ireland under-19s and Serbia & Montenegro under-19s.
 Garner also appeared in an under-19 friendly against the Netherlands.